 Up to 40% of people with SAD do not respond to light therapy, but the 60% percent that do find it VERY effective.
-Try it out, and if you don’t see an improvement after two weeks, double down on winter-proofing your diet and try to get more exercise– at least 30 minutes of cardio 4-5 times a week.
+Try it out!

 Vitamin D3 and B12

-We recommend supplementing with MegaFood’s Vegan B12 if you cannot get your Vitamin B from food sources like bananas.
-Or, those with an Instant Pot can also make our signature Stress-Busting Turmeric Popcorn, which boasts a healthy dose of B vitamins derived from nutritional yeast.
+We recommend supplementing with MegaFood’s Vegan B12 if you cannot get your Vitamin B from food sources like bananas. (<– Their vitamins are all made from food rather than synthetic ingredients.)

 Limit Sugar (Except Dark Chocolate, In Moderation)